 Trauma and damage caused to the eye can be painful and shocking, which is why it’s a good idea to have our number on-hand if you ever find yourself in the midst of an emergency.
 Whether your eye becomes scratched, is burning, exposed to chemicals, or you face infections or medical conditions that impact your daily life, it’s crucial to seek care right away.
-Fortunately, at EyeSmile Optometry & Dental Care of Belmont, we offer fast and pain-relieving treatment.
+Fortunately, at EyeSmile Optometry & Dental Care of Belmont, we offer fast and pain-relieving treatment for eye emergencies in Belmont, MA.

 Eye pain is an overarching phrase to describe all types of pain and discomfort radiating from behind or around your eye.
 In cases that involve trauma, the pain may be obvious, but sometimes it’s difficult to know what’s causing your discomfort.
 That’s where Dr. Ajoian comes in.
 Our team will work quickly to get to the root cause of your discomfort and develop a treatment plan.